Market Analysts see Petroleo Brasileiro S.A. - Petrobras [PBR] gaining to $46.50. Time to buy?

 BofA Securities have made an estimate for Petroleo Brasileiro S.A. – Petrobras shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on March 08, 2022.
 The new note on the price target was released on December 16, 2021, representing the official price target for Petroleo Brasileiro S.A. – Petrobras stock.
 Previously, the target price had yet another raise to $12, while HSBC Securities analysts kept a Hold rating on PBR stock.
 On August 05, 2021, analysts increased their price target for PBR shares from 15.50 to 16.

-Petroleo Brasileiro S.A. – Petrobras [PBR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.11.
-With this latest performance, PBR shares dropped by -20.46% in over the last four-week period, additionally plugging by 5.60% over the last 6 months – not to mention a rise of 6.89% in the past year of trading.
+Petroleo Brasileiro S.A. – Petrobras [PBR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.35.
+With this latest performance, PBR shares dropped by -23.05% in over the last four-week period, additionally plugging by 3.39% over the last 6 months – not to mention a drop of -5.75% in the past year of trading.

 Petroleo Brasileiro S.A. – Petrobras’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.20 and a Current Ratio set at 1.50.